thornjad/aero/README.md

 git clone https://gitlab.com/thornjad/aero.git ~/.config/emacs
 ```

 Upon starting up Emacs for the first time, further third-party packages will automatically download and install.
-Subsequent startups should take around one second.
+Subsequent startups should take one or two seconds.
 If you encounter any errors at this stage, try restarting Emacs and/or opening a bug.

-## Changing themes and adding your own customization

-To add your own customization, use <kbd>M-x customize</kbd>, <kbd>M-x customize-themes</kbd> etc. and/or create a file `~/.config/emacs/init.local.el`.

-If you plan to customize things more extensively, you should probably just fork the repo and hack away at the config to make it your own!

 ## Note